 Course Outcome: This is a practical course aimed at imparting proactive training to the students.
 The students will be given basic understanding about the types and characteristics of spatial data.
-Learners would be exposed to various softwares (e.g., Erdas Imagine 9.3; ArcMap 10.2) to handle, edit, integrate, and analyse geographic data for decision making.
+Learners would be exposed to various softwares (e.g., Erdas Imagine; ArcGIS) to handle, edit, integrate, and analyze geographic data for decision making.
 The students are also expected to be able to extract information from satellite data, map designing, and use 3D data for various applications.
-Moreover, the course aims to provide practical training to students for collection, transfer, and processing of GPS data for different application.
+Moreover, practical training would be given to students for collection, transfer, and processing of GPS data in different application.